-Amsterdam may be better known for canals, world-class museums, coffeeshops and its infamous Red Light District than for its culinary heritage.
-Yet despite taking a back seat to other attractions and a bad rap for being simple, bland comfort food—ironic when you consider Holland ruled the 17th century spice trade—Dutch cuisine is fascinating in its diversity.
+Amsterdam may be better known for canals, world-class museums, and its Red Light District than for its culinary heritage.
+Yet despite taking a back seat to other attractions and a bad rap for being bland comfort food—ironic when you consider Holland ruled the 17th-century spice trade—Dutch cuisine is fascinating in its diversity.

-Taste the full range of flavors on the new Jordaan Food Tour, on which you’ll sample more than a dozen Dutch delicacies at seven historic cafés, family-run shops and specialty food stores in one of the city’s most scenic neighborhoods.
+Taste the full range of flavors on the Jordaan Food Tour, on which you’ll sample more than a dozen Dutch delicacies at seven historic cafés, family-run shops and specialty food stores in a neighborhood known for its postcard-perfect views.

 Apple Pie with a Side of Gezelligheid